Going From Blonde To Brunette And Beyond

 DON'T COMPROMISE ON QUALITY

-Not all hair colour is made the same; changing blonde hair to black hair carries the risk of a greenish end result, which is less than desirable, so only use trustworthy permanent hair dyes like Garnier's that ensure long-lasting colour.
+Not all hair colour is made the same; changing blonde hair to black hair carries the risk of a greenish end result, which is less than desirable, so only use trustworthy permanent hair dyes.
+Here at Garnier, we provide a top class at home hair dye that ensures long-lasting colour.

 SHINE LIKE YOU WANT TO